GuEMM/PhiID_Tools/README.md

 Julia implementation of Integrated Information Decomposition framework for discrete multivariate time series.

-- Implemented for analysis of two multi-variate variables ordered in columns, requires user to indicate the columns related to first and second variable.
+- Implemented for analysis of two groups of variables ordered in columns in the same data file, requires user to indicate the columns related to first and second group.

 - The software operates using parallel computation through Julia threads.